 Nature-Inspired Emission Control :How UV & Plasma Systems Transform Industrial Air Treatment

-Industrial facilities are under increasing pressure to reduce odour, VOC, and harmful air emissions while improving energy efficiency and meeting stricter environmental regulations.
-Traditional thermal solutions are effective but not always the optimal or most sustainable choice for every exhaust stream.
+Industrial plants today face growing pressure to reduce VOC emissions, odours, and harmful air pollutants while also improving energy efficiency and complying with stricter environmental regulations.
+Traditional thermal oxidation systems such as RTOs remain widely used, but they are not always the most economical or sustainable solution, especially for variable, low to moderate concentration exhaust streams.

 Meet Our Expert Speakers